argonne-lcf/user-guides/docs/services/jenkins.md

 ## FAQS
 **Why does my project's execution node say it is offline?**
-Node services for executing project tasks are inititated when there is demand for the node.
-The process of starting the node services acan take up to one minute; the status change is displayed in the Jenkins web portal.
+Node services for executing project tasks are initiated when there is demand for the node.
+The process of starting the node services can take up to one minute; the status change is displayed in the Jenkins web portal.
 When there is no longer demand for the node, the services will stop again after one minute of idle time.

 **Why is my shell environment different when executing tasks on a Jenkins node?**
 Since Jenkins uses SSH with no tty, any shell scripts need to have this at the top so that login scripts are run against the session: